LiamBush5/nets-2130/README.md

 ## Technical Stack

-- **Frontend:** React
-- **Backend:** JavaScript
-- **Database:** SupaBase
-- **AI Integration:** OpenAI API

-With a total of 20 points, each component contributes to making LingoLoop a robust platform for understanding the evolution of slang across generations.
-The technical stack provides the backbone needed to handle data collection, analysis, and gamified interaction, while AI integration enriches the analysis and insight generation.
+LingoLoop is built with a React frontend, utilizing JavaScript for the backend, and a SupaBase database to manage and store data.
+Together, these tools provide the necessary infrastructure to handle data collection, analysis, and user engagement seamlessly.